dstackai/dstack/README.md

 `dstack` is a streamlined alternative to Kubernetes, specifically designed for AI.
 It simplifies container orchestration for AI workloads both in the cloud and on-prem, speeding up the development, training, and deployment of AI models.

-`dstack` is easy to use with any cloud providers as well as on-prem servers.
+`dstack` is easy to use with any cloud provider as well as on-prem servers.

 #### Accelerators